Skilled Advocacy In Protection From Abuse Matters

 If you or your children are the victims of domestic violence in NEPA, including physical, emotional or psychological abuse, Kalinoski Law Offices P.C. can help you get relief and prevent the abuser from having further contact with you.
 We will work promptly and decisively to help you get the legal protection you need to secure your safety.

-An Accomplished Family Lawyer With Experience As A Police Officer
+An Accomplished Family Lawyer in Scranton With Experience As A Police Officer

 Obtaining a restraining order related to domestic violence generally involves several steps.
 We guide clients through the legal process and provide strong advocacy aimed at obtaining meaningful results.
 A protection from abuse (PFA) petition can get the abusive domestic partner removed from your home, provide you temporary custody of your children and obtain a court order requiring the abuser to stay away from you at work, home and in other settings.